UKHomeOffice/AppealRightsExhausted/README.md

 # AppealRightsExhausted
-An online calculator to determine Appeal Rights Exhausted
+A calculator to determine Appeal Rights Exhausted